 These are considered the most basic elements of coffee roasting, having been cultivated in various parts of the world.

-This first type of coffee bean is probably one of the most widely recognized to your average coffee consumer.
+Arabica coffee beans are the most widely recognized type of coffee for your average coffee consumer.

-Arabica coffee beans account for 70-80% of the coffee produced around the world and are usually grown at high altitudes where there is plenty of moisture and natural coverage from the sun.
+Arabica coffee accounts for 70-80% of the coffee produced around the world and are usually grown at high altitudes where there is plenty of moisture and natural coverage from the sun.